civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 22

-  **(1)** Every contravention or non-compliance that is designated under paragraphs 19(1)(a) to (**a.3**) constitutes a violation and the person that commits the violation is liable to a penalty determined in accordance with sections 19 and 20.
+  **(1)** Every contravention or non-compliance that is designated under paragraphs 19(1)(a) to (a.3) constitutes a violation and the person that commits the violation is liable to a penalty determined in accordance with sections 19 and 20.

-  **(2)** If the Commissioner believes on reasonable grounds that a person has committed a violation **referred to in any of paragraphs 19(1)(a) to (a.2), they** may issue and **must** cause to be served on the person a notice of violation.
+  **(2)** If the Commissioner believes on reasonable grounds that a person has committed a violation referred to in any of paragraphs 19(1)(a) to (a.2), they may issue and must cause to be served on the person a notice of violation.

   **(2.1)** If the Senior Deputy Commissioner believes on reasonable grounds that a person has committed a violation referred to in paragraph 19(1)(a.3), they may issue and must cause to be served on the person a notice of violation.

-  **(3)** A notice of violation **must** name the person believed to have committed a violation, identify the violation and set out
+  **(3)** A notice of violation must name the person believed to have committed a violation, identify the violation and set out

-    the penalty that the Commissioner **or Senior Deputy Commissioner, as the case may be**, proposes to impose;
+    the penalty that the Commissioner or Senior Deputy Commissioner, as the case may be, proposes to impose;

-    the right of the person, within 30 days after the notice is served, or within any longer period that the Commissioner **or Senior Deputy Commissioner, as the case may be**, specifies, to pay the penalty or to make representations to the Commissioner **or Senior Deputy Commissioner, as the case may be**, with respect to the violation and the proposed penalty, and the manner for doing so; and
+    the right of the person, within 30 days after the notice is served, or within any longer period that the Commissioner or Senior Deputy Commissioner, as the case may be, specifies, to pay the penalty or to make representations to the Commissioner or Senior Deputy Commissioner, as the case may be, with respect to the violation and the proposed penalty, and the manner for doing so; and

-    the fact that, if the person does not pay the penalty or make representations in accordance with the notice, the person will be deemed to have committed the violation and the Commissioner **or Senior Deputy Commissioner, as the case may be**, may impose a penalty in respect of it.
+    the fact that, if the person does not pay the penalty or make representations in accordance with the notice, the person will be deemed to have committed the violation and the Commissioner or Senior Deputy Commissioner, as the case may be, may impose a penalty in respect of it.

 ### Section 217

 Subsections 23(2) to (4) of the Act are replaced by the following:

-**(2)** If the person makes representations in accordance with the notice, the Commissioner **or Senior Deputy Commissioner, as the case may be, must** decide, on a balance of probabilities, whether the person committed the violation and, if so, may, subject to any regulations made under paragraph 19(1)(b), impose the penalty **set out in the notice**, a lesser penalty or no penalty.
+**(2)** If the person makes representations in accordance with the notice, the Commissioner or Senior Deputy Commissioner, as the case may be, must decide, on a balance of probabilities, whether the person committed the violation and, if so, may, subject to any regulations made under paragraph 19(1)(b), impose the penalty set out in the notice, a lesser penalty or no penalty.

-**(3)** A person who neither pays the penalty nor makes representations in accordance with the notice is deemed to have committed the violation and the Commissioner **or Senior Deputy Commissioner, as the case may be**, may, subject to any regulations made under paragraph 19(1)(b), impose the penalty proposed, a lesser penalty or no penalty.
+**(3)** A person who neither pays the penalty nor makes representations in accordance with the notice is deemed to have committed the violation and the Commissioner or Senior Deputy Commissioner, as the case may be, may, subject to any regulations made under paragraph 19(1)(b), impose the penalty proposed, a lesser penalty or no penalty.

-**(4)** The Commissioner **or Senior Deputy Commissioner, as the case may be, must** cause notice of any decision made under subsection (2) or (3) to be issued and served on the person together with notice of the right of appeal under section 24.
+**(4)** The Commissioner or Senior Deputy Commissioner, as the case may be, must cause notice of any decision made under subsection (2) or (3) to be issued and served on the person together with notice of the right of appeal under section 24.

 ### Section 218